campus-clubhouse/campus-clubhouse.github.io/index.md

 ![](images/CC_8bit.png)

 ### You may also wish to see more information.
-By clicking the bottom right corner, you are redirected to learn more about that specific club.
+By clicking the visit site button, you are redirected to learn more about that specific club.

 ![](images/clubs1.png)